byteben/Toast/README.md

 **Known Issues**

-Currently, the images in the XML can only be read from the local file system.
-This is not an issue if we are deploying the package from MEMCM.
+-Images in the XML can only be read from the local file system.
+This is not an issue if we are deploying the package from MEMCM
-PowerShell Window flashes before Toast when deployed in SYSTEM context
+-PowerShell Window flashes before Toast when deployed in SYSTEM context

 **Inspiration, Credit and Help**